Gas is a Fossil Fuel That Causes Climate Change

 Fossil Fuel Operations Emit Far More Methane Than We Previously Thought

 One recent study published in the journal Nature indicates that gas and coal operations are responsible for emitting 25% to 40% more methane than previously thought – and thus account for about half of the methane in our atmosphere stemming from human activities.
 Meanwhile, natural sources of methane such as wetlands, underwater seeps, and mud volcanoes account for less methane in the atmosphere than previously thought.
-This is actually good news: Unlike methane emissions from natural sources, we can do something about emissions from fossil fuels.
+This is good news: Unlike methane emissions from natural sources, we can do something about emissions from fossil fuels.

 The Gas Industry Releases Methane With Impunity